rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 ---

 Bash history is a log of the commands we have executed in bash.
-By default it stores the last 1000 commands.
-It stores our commands in the ~/.bash_history file.
+By default it stores the last 1000 commands in the ~/.bash_history file.

-There is situations on which we don't want to keep a record of our commands and we can delete and/or disable the bash history.
+There is situations on which we don't want to keep a record of our commands, and we can avoid, delete and/or disable the bash history.

 # How to clear the history